 This technique is quick and pretty simple.
 Heat a mug of milk in the microwave, on the beverage setting if your microwave has it.
 Be careful not to overheat the milk or you will get a layer of skin on the top.
 Pour the milk into a blender.
 I use a Magic Bullet.
 Blend for about 30 seconds.
 The air that is whipped into the milk during the blending will create milk froth.

-Putting it All Together: Making a Latte or Cappuccino without an Espresso Maker
+Putting It All Together: How to Make a Latte or Cappuccino Without an Espresso Maker

 Now that you have your homemade espresso and frothed milk, you are ready to make any espresso drink you desire!
 Here are simple directions to make any espresso drink you like:

 - Latte: A latte is coffee, milk and little bit of foam on top (or no foam if you prefer).
 To make a flavored latte, simple add a couple tablespoons of flavored syrup to a mug.
 Pour the espresso into the mug and top with milk.
 You can hold back the foam with a spoon as your pour the milk, and then finish by scooping the foam on top.
 This way, you get the exact amount of foam you choose.
 You also may choose to add more or less syrup, depending on your personal preferences.
 You can buy flavored syrups at some grocery or specialty stores.